 Sugarberry #4 by Riverland Builders:

 Also: no shutters on the second-story window.
-It looks like they added a fireplace inside the screened porch, too.
+And it looks like they added a fireplace inside the screened porch, too.

 Sugarberry #5 by John Marshall Custom Homes: